Pelagicore/software-factory/docs/chapters/workflow/release/howto-release-pelux.rst

 * Make sure each variant works on target as intended.
 * Make sure the SDK builds properly for all variants and that it works for cross-compilation.
-* Create a tag in the release branch.
+* Create a tag in the release branch in pelux-manifests.

 Prepare the SDE
 ^^^^^^^^^^^^^^^